'Heroic' bus driver says she was so focused on getting passengers out of floodwater, she didn't notice they were standing on seats - KESQ

 English recorded video of what happened next, and posted it to Twitter.

-As Amonte drove the bus through Queens Boulevard, water came inside, sloshing up close to seat level.
+As Almonte drove the bus through Queens Boulevard, water came inside, sloshing up close to seat level.

 The video shows two women standing on the seats, one of whom looks worryingly into the camera and shakes her head.

-Note: Correction: An earlier version of this story misspelled the last name of Rosa Almonte.